top of page

 Victoria, British Columbia

-Even though observation towers were a big city trend thanks to the success of the Eiffel Tower in France, the Stuttgart Tower in Germany, and the brand-new Space Needle in Seattle, the concept didn't seem to fit Victoria's style.
-Even so, the city council liked Skydeck's new tower design and was once again giving it serious consideration.
-But Skydeck surprised everyone when they suddenly and unexpectedly withdrew their proposal, sensing their latest plan would be rejected.
+Observation towers had become a popular feature in major cities, following the success of the Eiffel Tower in France, the Stuttgart Tower in Germany, and the newly built Space Needle in Seattle.
+Even so, the concept did not align with Victoria’s character.
+The city council nevertheless responded favourably to Skydeck’s revised design and again gave it serious consideration.
+But Skydeck surprised observers when it abruptly withdrew its proposal, sensing it would be rejected.

-"This tower would give tourists something to do when they come here." - Skydeck Spokesman
+"This tower would give tourists something to do when they come here." — Skydeck spokesman, 1966

 1966::Three Proposed Lots for Three Different Plans